Symmetric random walks on Homeo+(R): Derriennic's property and Lipschitz actions

 \section{Derriennic's property and Lipschitz actions}

-Let $\mu$ be a symmetric probability measure on $\mathrm{Homeo}^+({\bf R})$ with finite support generating an irreducible group~$G$.
-We will say that the pair $(G,\mu)$ has the \textit{Derriennic property} if, for every $x\in {\bf R}$,
+Let $\mu$ be a symmetric probability measure on $\mathrm {Homeo}^+({\mathbf R})$ with finite support generating an irreducible group~$G$.
+We will say that the pair $(G,\mu)$\vadjust{\goodbreak} has the \textit{Derriennic property} if, for every $x\in{\mathbf R}$,

 This terminology is inspired by~\cite{Derriennic}, where Derriennic studies Markov processes on the real line satisfying $\mathbb E ( X^x_1 ) = x$ for large values of $|x|$.
-As we demonstrate below, under very general conditions, this property is always guaranteed after a suitable semi-conjugacy.

-\begin{proposition} Let $\mu$ be a finitely supported, symmetric measure on $\mathrm{Homeo}^+ ({\bf R})$ whose support generates an irreducible group $G$ without discrete orbits.
-Then $G$ is semi-conjugate to a group $\overline{G}$ so that the pair $(\overline{G},\mu)$ has the Derriennic property. \end{proposition}

-\begin{proof} Since $G$ has no discrete orbits, there is a unique nonempty $G$-invariant closed subset $\mathcal M$ in which every orbit is dense.
-By Lemma~\ref{L: support}, the support of the $P$-invariant measure $\nu$ coincides with $\mathcal M$.
-Moreover, Lemma \ref{L: atomic part 2} shows that no $P$-invariant measure $\nu$ has atoms.
+As we demonstrate below, under very general conditions, this property is always guaranteed after a suitable semi-conjugacy. \begin{proposition} Let $\mu$ be a finitely supported, symmetric measure on $\mathrm {Homeo}^+ ({\mathbf R})$ whose support generates an irreducible group $G$ without discrete orbits.
+Then $G$ is semi-conjugate to a group $\ovverline{G}$ so that the pair $(\ovverline {G},\mu)$ has the Derriennic property. \end{proposition} \begin{pf} Since $G$ has no discrete orbits, there is a unique nonempty $G$-invariant closed subset $\mathcal M$ in which every orbit is dense.
+By Lemma \ref {Lsupport}, the support of the $P$-invariant measure $\nu$ coincides with $\mathcal M$.
+Moreover, Lemma~\ref{Latomicpart2} shows that no $P$-invariant measure $\nu$ has atoms.
 Now fix a point $x_0$ in the real line and consider the map

-This map is continuous and non-decreasing.
-Furthermore, Lemma \ref{L:bi-infiniteness} implies that this map is also surjective.
-Consequently, since the support of $\nu$ is $G$-invariant, $D$ induces a semi-conjugacy from $G$ to a group $\overline{G}$ whose action is minimal.
-We claim that the pair $(\overline{G},\mu)$ has the Derriennic's property.
-Let $\overline{P}_{\mu}$ be the transition operator associated to the Markov process.
-Notice that $D$ maps the measure $\nu$ to the Lebesgue measure, which is then $\overline{P}_{\mu}$-invariant.
+This map is continuous and nondecreasing.
+Furthermore, Lemma~\ref{Lbi-infiniteness} implies that this map is also surjective.
+Consequently, since the support of $\nu$ is $G$-invariant, $D$ induces a semi-conjugacy from $G$ to a group $\ovverline{G}$ whose action is minimal.
+We claim that the pair $(\ovverline{G},\mu)$ has the Derriennic's property.
+Let $\ovverline{P}_{\mu}$ be the transition operator associated to the Markov process.
+Notice that $D$ maps the measure $\nu$ to the Lebesgue measure, which is then $\ovverline{P}_{\mu }$-invariant.
 Now, for any $x<y$, we have

-which implies that the value of the {\em drift},
+which implies that the value of the \textit{drift},

 is independent of $x$.
-To conclude the proof, we need to show that the drift vanishes.
-To do this, we closely follow the argument of the first proof of \cite[Proposition 5.7]{DKN}.
+To complete the proof, we need to show that the drift vanishes.
+To do this, we closely follow the argument of the first proof of~\cite{DKN}, Proposition 5.7.

-Fix any $a<b$, and let us integrate~\eqref{eq:drift-1} over $[a,b]$, then doubling the integral in order to couple $g$ and $g^{-1}$:
+Fix any $a<b$, and let us integrate (\ref{eqdrift}) over $[a,b]$, then doubling the integral in order to couple $g$ and $g^{-1}$,